Books

 I’ve enabled comments on this page so feel free to add your own recommendations!

-Personal/Career Development
+Personal Development

-I’m putting personal development books first, because developers tend to prioritize them last.
+I’m putting personal development books first, because I find developers tend to prioritize them last.
 However, I’ve found that improving yourself as a person makes you a better developer, not to mention more satisfied with your job and life in general.

-- Crucial Accountability and Crucial Conversations- These books changed the way I think about and handle confrontation and have helped me immensely in both my career and personal life.
+- Crucial Accountability and Crucial Conversations - These books changed the way I think about and handle confrontation and have helped me immensely in both my career and personal life.
 Read my article on Handling Conflict in a Healthy Way for more details.

 - Finding Flow - Concise, excellent read.
 The best book I’ve found explaining “how to feel consistently happy/satisfied in life.”